Vehrik/FarOut/Characters/3-Traits.md

 ### TELEPATHIC LINK
 #### COST: 1 Splice Point

-    Typically, any products of a Trait are mindless objects.
-You may give your Trait either a Simple Telephatic Link for 1 Splice Point, or a Complex Telepathic Link for 2 Splice Points.
+    Typically, any products of a Mutation are mindless objects.
+You may give your Mutation either a Simple Telephatic Link for 1 Splice Point, or a Complex Telepathic Link for 2 Splice Points.

-    A Simple Telepathic Link(STL) allows information to flow from the Trait's products to the Creature that created it.
-A STL allows you sense the position of any intact products created by the Trait.
+    A Simple Telepathic Link(STL) allows information to flow from the Mutation's products to the Creature that created it.
+A STL allows you sense the position of any intact products created by the Mutation.
 You can give the products 1 sense for 1 Splice Point.
 The 5 Senses are Sight, Touch, Smell, Hearing, and Taste.
-If a Trait's products are given a sense, they are just as keen as the Creature's and retain all special senses, and use the owner's Brain Core to Attempt the Sense Challenge.
+If a Mutation's products are given a sense, they are just as keen as the Creature's and retain all special senses, and use the owner's Brain Core to Attempt the Sense Challenge.

-    A Complex Telepathic Link (CTL) carries all the same benefits of a STL, but also allows you to issue commands to the product of the Trait, however you can only instruct it to do one of three things:
+    A Complex Telepathic Link (CTL) carries all the same benefits of a STL, but also allows you to issue commands to the product of the Mutation, however you can only instruct it to do one of three things:

         1) Go inert.
 This perserves the link, but the product(s) will not output